- Fee assured

 - Verified this account

-Dr Akeel Alisa qualified from Cambridge University and completed his junior medical training at King’s College Hospital.
-He concluded his higher postgraduate training in gastroenterology and general medicine in London, the South West Thames region.
-He was then appointed as a consultant gastroenterologist and general physician with an interest in hepatology.
-He has also an interest in luminal gastroenterology and therapeutic endoscopy and has been appointed as the lead in alcohol services.
+Dr Akeel Alisa qualified from Cambridge University (Girton College) and completed his junior medical training at King’s College Hospital, London.
+He concluded his higher postgraduate training and research in Gastroenterology, Hepatology and General medicine in London, the South West Thames region.
+He was then appointed as a Gonsultant Gastroenterologist and General Physician with an interest in Hepatology.
+He has also an interest in luminal Gastroenterology and therapeutic endoscopy and has been appointed as the lead in Endoscopy training.
+He performs basic and advanced upper GI endoscopy and lower GI Flexible Sigmoidoscopy and colonoscopy.
+He has completed the European Certification in Advanced Endoscopy techniques and attends National and International conferences to maintain his professional development.
 He is a faculty member at St George’s endoscopy training unit and at the United European Gastroenterology (UEG).
-He has an interest in teaching at undergraduate and postgraduate levels.
+He enjoys teaching at undergraduate and postgraduate levels.

 Areas of interest